 Are you targeting any type of industry (bio, IT, etc?)

-Currently, Pipeline focuses on technology and bioscience entrepreneurial ventures, with a wide variety of technology focus areas.
-We have entrepreneurs in Clean Technology, Life Sciences, Robotics, RFID, and the like.
-If you are unsure if your company would be deemed “technology” please email our offices to inquire.
-Additionally, you can check out some of the current and past Innovator venture by clicking here.
+Currently, the lion’s share of Pipeline entrepreneurs are leading technology and bioscience entrepreneurial ventures, with a wide variety of technology focus areas.
+Additionally, some of our entrepreneurs are leading consumer product companies.
+The common denominator is that each incoming Fellow is working to build the “high growth” company.
+Our entrepreneurs aspire to build the next generation of companies that are leading the Midwest economy.
+If you are unsure if your company would be deemed a high growth fit, please email our offices to inquire.
+Additionally, you can check out the types of companies our entrepreneurs lead by clicking here.

 Do you support entrepreneurs from certain regions or the entire state?